 Simon is extremely familiar with head coach P.J.
 Fleck and the state of Minnesota.
 Fleck was Simon’s position coach at Northern Illinois.
 Simon, who is from Minnesota, spent the 2011 season coaching tight ends at the nearby University of St. Thomas.

 Simon started his coaching career at his alma mater Northern Illinois, as he was an offensive quality control assistant for the Huskies in 2010.

 As a receiver at Northern Illinois, Simon earned four letters from 2004-08 and served as a co-captain.
 He caught 96 career passes for 1,660 yards and averaged 17.3 yards per catch.
 Simon caught passes in 20 straight games during one stretch and totaled five career 100-yard receiving games.
 He racked up a team-best 969 yards on 52 catches in 2007.
 During his senior year, he was one of only 22 players in the nation selected to the Allstate AFCA Good Works Team for leadership and work in the community.

-Simon earned a bachelor’s degree as a science in organizational management major and signed a contract with the New Orleans Saints after college.
+Simon earned a bachelor’s degree in organizational management and signed a contract with the New Orleans Saints after college.

 Simon and his wife, Charlotte, were married in July 2016.

 2011: University of St. Thomas (Minn.) - Tight Ends